ekxide/iceoryx2-book/source/getting-started/robot-nervous-system/blackboard.md

 * the battery threshold for triggering the low-battery alarm.

 For keys we use the `StaticString` type from the `iceoryx2` base library.
-If portability across languages is a concern, integers could be used instead.
+Currently, only Rust and C++ can share the `StaticString` in-memory.
+If the blackboard is also to be used in C or Python, integers can be used instead.

 ````{tab-set-code}
 ```{code-block} rust